ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions/exempt-due-to-entity-use-code.md

 The value of the customer's choice is placed in the <code>customerUsageType</code> field in the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/">CreateTransctionModel</a> element.
 Here's how to find the values and put them into your transaction.

-First, call the ListEntityUseCodes API.
-The field "code" is the value you will use, and the field "name" is the description you will show to the customer.
-You can either show "code - name", like "A - FEDERAL GOV", or you can just show the name field.
+First, call the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Definitions/ListEntityUseCodes/">ListEntityUseCodes API</a>.
+The field <code>"code"</code> is the value you will use, and the field <code>"name"</code> is the description you will show to the customer.
+You can either show "code - name", like <code>"A - FEDERAL GOV"</code>, or you can just show the name field.

 ```json
 {